AlexGustafsson/quickterm/README.md

-  --timeout <timeout>     The number of seconds to wait before terminating the command (default: 5.0) --keep                  Whether or not the window should stay until the command finishes or is closed --wait-for-exit         Whether or not to wait for the command to exit before presenting the view --dump                  Dump the command configuration as JSON.
-Will be used if the command is to be ran --no-bash-profile       Don't source `~/.bash_profile` before executing the command.
+  --timeout <timeout>     The number of seconds to wait before terminating the command (default: 5.0) --keep                  Whether or not the window should stay until the command finishes or is closed --wait-for-exit         Whether or not to wait for the command to exit before presenting the view --no-bash-profile       Don't source `~/.bash_profile` before executing the command.
 Applicable only when using Bash as shell
   --delay-after-exit <delay-after-exit>
                           The number of seconds to wait after exit before closing the notification.
 Not used if keep is true (default: 3.0)
-  -h, --help              Show help information.
+  --dump                  Dump the command configuration as JSON.
+Will be used if the command is to be ran --print-config-path     Print the path to the config file -h, --help              Show help information.
 ```